35+ Yummy Lentil Recipes

 Whether you’re looking for a hearty bowl of soup or a sensational salad, this roundup includes delicious lentil recipes from my blog and from around the internet, and it’s absolutely perfect to inspire you!

 Lentils are an essential part of any well-stocked pantry and a staple in vegan and vegetarian recipes.
-They’re a fantastic source of plant-based protein, fiber, and other nutrients, they are extremely healthy and delicious!
+They’re a fantastic source of plant-based protein, fiber, and other nutrients.
+They are extremely healthy and delicious!

 Added bonus?
 Because of their size, lentils cook much more quickly than dried beans and do not have to be soaked before cooking.